Wolfy64/GatsbyJS-Portfolio/src/pages/about.md

 ---
 slug: "/about"
-title: "title - About ME"
+title: "ABOUT ME"
 date: "2017-11-07"
+type: "page"
 ---

-# PAGE ABOUT

 I’m a web **developer**, who changed careers to do a cool job.